-Short-term health effects due to electromagnetic fields can be assessed on the basis of the limits recommended by the ICNIRP .
-As mentioned above, emissions from handsets and base stations are well below these limits.
+The limits for electromagnetic fields are based on known, short-term effects of the radiation, such as heating of the tissue.
+The emissions from handsets and base stations are well below these limits.
 Accordingly, short-term health effects are not to be expected with the use of cordless telephone handsets or base stations.

-According to a German study, neither base stations nor handsets cause interference with pacemakers or defibrillators .
+Interference to implants: According to a study, neither base stations nor handsets cause interference with pacemakers or defibrillators .